At first, I didn’t think there was a therapy that would treat my overactive bladder.”

 Coughing causes downward pressure on the bladder, which can lead to leakage.
 Just another great reason to quit smoking

-Avoid the following foods that are known bladder irritants
+Avoiding foods that are known bladder irritants may also be helpful

 - Carbonated beverages